 Also of interest is that Peoria has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Peoria citizens is substantially higher than the typical US community, as 32.84% of adults in Peoria have at least a bachelor's degree.
+The education level of Peoria citizens is very high relative to the national average among all cities (21.84%): 34.85% of adults in Peoria have a bachelor's degree or even advanced degree.

-Peoria is a very ethnically-diverse city.
+Peoria is an extremely ethnically-diverse city.
 The people who call Peoria home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Peoria residents report their race to be White, followed by Asian.
 Peoria also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.27% of the city’s residents.
+People of Hispanic or Latino origin account for 20.56% of the city’s residents.
 Important ancestries of people in Peoria include German, Irish, English, Italian, and Polish.

 The most common language spoken in Peoria is English.
 Other important languages spoken here include Spanish and Langs. of India.